Should I really be getting get my souvenir Asian painting stretched and then framed?

 Posted on By:

-Wiki-Knowledge-article-iconThis post "Goodbye, eBay ..." is really a literary elegy reflecting our recent commercial divorce from selling online via this eCommerce goodbye-to-ebayplatform ( hereinafter referred to as 'eB' ).
+Wiki-Knowledge-article-iconThis post "Goodbye, eBay ..." is really a literary elegy reflecting goodbye-to-ebayour recent commercial divorce from selling online via this eCommerce platform ( hereinafter referred to as 'eB' ).
 Our decision was prompted by yet another of their "throw-you-under-the-bus" decisions which was emailed to us by either their one of their AI bots, or one of their anonymous apparatchiks, we don't know which.
 But let us begin.
 We began this selling online relationship way back around in 2009, initially lured and, later seduced, by their enticing promises of easy, profitable sales.
-Alas, it was not to be...
+Alas, it was not to be Within a few months we tempered down our expectations and, as the years went ...

 Read More View 0 Comments